There is a wide variety of supposed hangover cures, but few have actually been scientifically tested or proven to work.

 Having low blood sugar levels may make a hangover worse.
 Eating a good breakfast can help to maintain blood sugar levels as well as provide the body with the right combination of vitamins and minerals to function better.

 Drinking in moderation or not at all is the best way to avoid a hangover.
-However, it is essential to remember that excessive drinking, and even moderate drinking, can have an adverse impact on a person's short-term or long-term health.
+However, it is essential to remember that excessive drinking, and even moderate drinking, can have an adverse impact on a person's

 People who drink more than the recommended amount of alcohol are putting themselves at increased risk of: